 This crag is known to the locals as Echo Canyon.
 It was originally called "The Scoop".
 It is about 200' tall, 2,000' long, and 45 degrees overhanging in parts.
 The entire crag and access to it are in the Roosevelt National Forest.

-There are about 15 bolted routes that appear to be in the 5.10-5.13 range.
-There are several more routes that could still be bolted here, along with potential for some traditional lines in the 5.6-5.11 range.
+There are several bolted routes that appear to be in the 5.10-5.13 range.
+There are several more routes that could still be developed, along with potential for some traditional/mixed lines in the 5.6-5.11 range.

 From Boulder, drive South 10 miles or from Golden, drive north on CO 93, and go West on Coal Creek Canyon Road (CO Hwy 72).
 Go 11 miles to the Wondervu Cafe on the left.
 From the cafe, drive 0.9 miles further West on CO Hwy 72, and park on the right side of the road at a left switchback.

 Eds.
-There have been some instances of slash tires from the locals.
+There have been some reports of slash tires from the locals.

 This crag and access to it are in the Roosevelt National Forest.
 The surrounding neighbors have 1-2 acre lots, none of which abut the trail or crag itself.
 There are many offshoot trails that lead to private property, which is why a clearly marked trail is important here.
 The pink flagging you see are survey markers for the Gross Reservoir expansion project.
 Whether Denver water has intentions of buying this property, I don't know, but until then it is still public land.
 This is clearly marked at the road and throughout the forest.
 These are also verifiable facts open to the public on Boulder and Gilpin county's websites: